Rajmohan Gandhi

-Rajmohan Gandhi (born 7 August 1935) is an Indian biographer, historian, and research professor at the Center for South Asian and Middle Eastern Studies, University of Illinois at Urbana-Champaign, US.
+Rajmohan Gandhi (born 7 August 1935) is an Indian biographer, historian, politician and research professor at the Center for South Asian and Middle Eastern Studies, University of Illinois at Urbana-Champaign, US.
 His paternal grandfather is Mahatma Gandhi, and his maternal grandfather is Chakravarthi Rajagopalachari.
 He is also a scholar in residence at the Indian Institute of Technology Gandhinagar.

+In 1989, he joined Janata Dal and unsuccessfully contested Lok Sabha elections against Rajiv Gandhi.
+In 2014, he joined the Aam Aadmi Party.
+He again ran for the Lok Sabha from the East Delhi constituency but lost.

 Early life

 Rajmohan Gandhi was born 7 August 1935 in New Delhi, to Devdas and Lakshmi Gandhi.
 His father was the managing editor of the Hindustan Times.
 Rajmohan Gandhi attended St. Stephen's College.
-His maternal grandfather was C. Rajagopalachari, second Governor General of India, after Lord Louis Mountbatten, who was one of the foremost associates of Mahatma Gandhi.
+His maternal grandfather was C. Rajagopalachari, the last Governor General of India (succeeding Lord Louis Mountbatten), who was one of the foremost associates of Mahatma Gandhi.